Family wellbeing

 Did you know?
 When they become fathers, men experience changes in their hormones that can make them feel differently.

 Children have to learn a lot between the ages of 2 and 5 such as learning to talk, using the potty, getting dressed and starting pre-school.
 It can be hard work and your child might need a lot of support.
-There is lots of advice online about how to help your young child, please see links below:
+There is lots of advice online about how to help your young child below.

 You may see your young child has big feelings like being frustrated, excited, angry or joyful.
 It can be helpful to be able to talk with your child about how they are feeling.
 This is called developing your child’s ‘emotional literacy’.
 If you would like help with this, you can ask your health visiting team to talk to you about emotion coaching.

-If you haven’t started already, it is a good idea to spend time snuggled up reading with your child.
+If you have not started already, it is a good idea to spend time snuggled up reading with your child.
 This helps them develop their speech skills but is also a good time to be cosy and cuddle up together.

 Serious Mental Health problems

 There are some rare and serious mental health problems that can happen at any point in our lives.
 Women who have had a baby in the last year can be more at risk.
-Get help urgently if you are worried that you or someone else is experiencing:
+Get help urgently if you are worried that you or someone else is experiencing the following.

 • Recent or significant changes in mental state